 Students are advised to register with the Academic Resource Center upon enrollment and at the beginning of each semester for which they are requesting services.
 A reasonable amount of time is required to evaluate the documentation, review the request, and determine the appropriate accommodations.

-2. If the University determines that an accommodation is appropriate, the student shall consult with administrators in the Academic Resource Center and the appropriate University personnel, including in cases of academic accommodations, the student's academic dean's office, to identify what services will be provided as a reasonable accommodation.
+2. If the University determines that an accommodation is reasonable, the student shall consult with administrators in the Academic Resource Center and the appropriate University personnel, including in cases of academic accommodations, the student's academic dean's office, to identify what services will be provided as a reasonable accommodation.
 In most cases, the Academic Resource Center will provide the student a letter describing the nature of the accommodation he/she requires as a result of his or her disability.

 To facilitate this process, a student must complete and sign a release of information form provided by the Academic Resource Center.
 This form gives the Academic Resource Center permission to share, as necessary, information about the student's disability with the University personnel who will be involved in providing the accommodation to the student.